-Tag archive for: ASMM
+Tag Archive for: ASMM

-Despite the announcement of the lockdown, the Faculty’s student organizations managed to support our students through this difficult time by organizing some fantastic initiatives throughout the month of November.
-Check out the November edition of the student group recap!
+Despite the announcement of the lockdown, the Faculty’s student organizations managed to support our students through this difficult time by organizing some wonderful initiatives throughout the month of November.
+Check out the November edition of the student organization recap!

 Let's celebrate the mustache!

-November is often associated with Movember, a movement dedicated to raising awareness about men's health issues.
+The month of November is often associated with Movember, a movement dedicated to raising awareness about men's health issues.

 Our organizations got involved and shared photos of their best mustaches on social media while raising awareness about prostate cancer!